-While some people believe that life insurance is only necessary for those who have young dependents who are reliant on their income, this is not necessarily the case.
+While some people believe that life insurance is only necessary for those who have young dependents who are reliant on their income.
 In fact, there are many reasons why seniors seeking life insurance should also have the protection and coverage a policy can provide.
 Just some of the reasons for this include:

-- Payment of Funeral / Final Expenses – Today, the average cost of a funeral and other related expenses can range between $7,000 and $10,000.
-Because of this, it can be important to have a life insurance policy that offers proceeds for paying these types of expenses so that the burden of this debt does not fall into the hands of loved ones.
+- Payment of Funeral / Final Expenses – It’s important to have a life insurance policy that offers proceeds for paying these types of expenses so that the burden of this debt does not fall into the hands of loved ones.

-- Payoff of Debt – Seniors today may also have various debt obligations, such as a mortgage, auto loans, and / or credit card debt.
-By having a life insurance policy in place, these expenses can be paid off quickly and easily by loved ones.
+- Payoff of Debt – Seniors today may also have various debt obligations, such as a mortgage, auto loans, and/or credit card debt.
+With an insurance plan, these expenses can be paid off quickly and easily by loved ones.

 - Charitable Gift – By naming a favorite charity on one’s life insurance policy, a tax-free gift can be made, and the funds can be used for furthering the good of the organization.

 - Estate Equalization – In some cases, a senior may leave a business or other asset to one or more of their children.
-If the individual has other children and / or heirs, life insurance can provide a way to “equal out” the inheritance.
+If the individual has other children and/or heirs, life insurance can “equal out” the inheritance.